 Throughout the 1920s and 1930s, medicinal treatments, x-rays, and iodine are all used to treat thyroid conditions.
 Methimazole, perchlorate, and a host of other substances enter the scene in the 1950s as possible treatments for hyperthyroidism.
 During this time, thyroid hormone triiodothyronine (T3) is discovered, and Hashimoto's antibodies witnessed.
 This progress deepens the medical community's understanding of how the thyroid functions and can be affected by disorders.

 Until the late 1950s, large amounts of pig thyroids were used to derive thyroid hormone replacements and thyroid medications for hypothyroidism patients.
 In 1958, synthetic thyroid medications became available, but desiccated or dried natural thyroid remained the medication of choice.

 However, by the 1970s, natural thyroid medications had primarily been replaced by synthetic thyroid substances produced by pharmaceutical companies.
 If thyroid medications were unable to treat the disorder successfully, thyroidectomies or iodine radiation might be considered, as they still are today.

 The thyroid continues to be studied, and thyroid disorders remain challenging to diagnose, often by misdiagnosis or missed diagnosis.
 They present differently in every patient and similarly, each individual responds differently to treatments and medications.

-Medical professionals have come a long way since using burned seaweed, sea sponges, and crushed mollusks.
+Thyroid doctors have come a long way since using burned seaweed, sea sponges, and crushed mollusks.
 Still, we have a ways to go before they solve all of the mysteries of this often misunderstood gland.